FabianRig/ArduinoMoonBoardLED/README.md

 This project aims at providing an easy to use solution for building your own MoonBoard LED system using an Arduino.
 It is both compatible with a normal MoonBoard as well as with the MoonBoard Mini.
 You need an Arduino Nano 33 BLE (buy the original!), a WS2811 LED string with 25 cm wire length, and an appropriate power source.

 As of November 2023 this project is only compatible with the "new" MoonBoard app.
-All features (show beta, show lights above hold) can be used.
+All features (show beta, show lights above hold) of the app can be used.
+One exception is the multi user feature: With this project, only one user at a time can connect to the LED system.

 ![mini_benchmark](https://user-images.githubusercontent.com/88741530/129411463-636b222b-e963-4542-a1dd-b33eae562bf2.jpg)